 McCain's out there on a visit to campaign for Republican congressional candidates, was asked his reaction to a potential Democrat takeover of the Senate.

-He said, I think I just commit suicide, uh, told reporters to accompanying laughter from Republicans standing with him.
+He said, I think I just commit suicide, told reporters to accompanying laughter from Republicans standing with him.

-Uh, because the theory, uh, ladies and gentlemen, is that uh with uh Democrats in charge for two years of the House and or the Senate, and the voters would be so fed up, Republicans so fed up, that the base would vote for McCain in the primaries, so eager would they be to elect anybody about whom it will be said he can win?
+I privately think he wouldn't mind it a bit because the theory, ladies and gentlemen, is that with Democrats in charge for two years of the House and or the Senate, the voters would be so fed up, Republicans so fed up, that the base would vote for McCain in the primaries, so eager would they be to elect anybody about whom it will be said he can win.

-Okay, Judge uh let's see here.
+Okay, Judge, let's see here.

-Uh we're gonna get the name right.
+We're going to get the name right.

-Judge Ugueth Urbina.
+Judge Ugweth Urbina.

-No, that's a baseball uh Richard Urbina, was that what he says?
+Richard Urbina, was that what it says?

-Now let's see.
+Now, let's see.

 Who was president then?